Esther-git87/Capstone-project/README.md

 ![](https://github.com/Esther-git87/Capstone-project/blob/main/Global%20pg%201.png)

 Feature
-the three tabs are buttonwith hoveringeffect and each navigates to the page with similar name
+the three tabs are button with hovering effect and each navigates to the page with similar name

 ###Analysis